pyromage/lru_example/readme.md

 Example from an interview question to build a LRU in memory cache.

-This implementation is in Go and uses a map of pointers to nodes, where the nodes maintain a double linked list ordering most recently used to least recently used.
-The cache has a fixed size set when it is created, but this could easily be made resizable.
+This implementation is in Go and uses a map of pointers to nodes, where the nodes maintain a double linked list with ordering constraint most recently used to least recently used.
+The cache has a fixed size that must be set when it is created, but the cache could easily be made resizable.

 ```
   newest -> [Key 1 ]      [Key 2 ]      [Key 3 ]      [Key 4 ]      [Key 5 ] <- oldest